 In early 1964 a new rebellion, the Simba uprising, began in eastern Congo.
 The ANC lost huge quantities of equipment during the first months, when whole battalions melted away at the first sign of the rebels.
 These Simbas in the town of Albertville, seen in a newsreel frame, have appropriated an old colonial CJ-3B of the ANC and are using it to bump start a rather dilapidated 1950s Opel Kapitän.
 The grass straws tied to the front were charms to provide spiritual protection.
 Vehicles used by the Simbas seldom lasted long, due to non-existent maintenance and poor driving skills, and many were just abandoned when they ran out of fuel.

-Continue to Part 3, or return to the Table of Contents.
+Continue to Part 3: The Baluba Campaign, or return to the Table of Contents.

 Thanks to author and researcher Leif Hellström. -- Derek Redmond